furrowb/kotlin-reduces-clutter/README.md

 ```

 ### MacOS/Linux
-From the your shell of choice
+From your shell of choice

 ```bash
 ./gradlew build